ministryofjustice/service_assessments/phases/v2/live.md

 Service Manager able to:

-* describe what tech stack changes they’ve made during beta and why.
+* Describe what tech stack changes they’ve made during beta and why.
-* describe what development toolchain changes they’ve made during beta and why.
+* Describe what development toolchain changes they’ve made during beta and why.
-* explain how they are ensuring they are continuing to get value for money from the systems they selected and bought at beta.
+* Explain how they are ensuring they are continuing to get value for money from the systems they selected and bought at beta.
-* explain or demonstrate how they will know if the service is healthy.
+* Explain or demonstrate how they will know if the service is healthy.
-* explain the support arrangements they have in place for live.
+* Explain the support arrangements they have in place for live.
-* explain what decision making they have outsourced."
+* Explain what decision making they have outsourced."

 ## Point 7: Evaluate what user data and information the digital service will be providing or storing, and address the security level, legal responsibilities, privacy issues and risks associated with the service (consulting with experts where appropriate).